freeCodeCamp/pantry-for-good/README.md

 We welcome pull requests from seasoned Javascript developers.
 Please read our [guide](CONTRIBUTING.md) first, then check out our open issues.

+**Please Note: This app is currently undergoing an overhaul to use React in place of Angular.
+Any current contributions made to the front end will be overwritten with this change.**

 Local Installation
 ------------------